Skip to definition.

 Derived forms: slashed, slashing, slashes

-Type of: agitate, beat, beat up, bring down, cut, cut back, cut down, cutting, dry land, earth, ground, land, lesion, micturition, punctuation, punctuation mark, reduce, shake, solid ground, terra firma, trim, trim back, trim down, urination, work over, wound
+Type of: agitate, beat, beat up, bring down, cut, cut back, cut down, cutting, dry land, earth, elimination, evacuation, excretion, ground, land, lesion, punctuation, punctuation mark [Brit], reduce, shake, solid ground, terra firma, trim, trim back, trim down, voiding, work over [informal], wound

 Encyclopedia: Slash